spacesuit-extension/SpaceSuit/README.md

 badly you want those Shrimp.
 But if you're sure you want to play it, use the [HTTPS version (affiliate link)](https://ethershrimpfarm.net?ref=0x758e53a86224f6511dbcabd9a364e21b4689653f).
-But be aware that they don't currently have a valid SSL certificate, and if you ignore the certificate issues, and they get hacked, you'll get hacked too.
+But be aware that they don't currently have a valid SSL certificate, and if you ignore the certificate issues, this opens you up to being hacked.
+The most important thing you can do to avoid being hacked is to check that any transactions you make are going to the correct address, which is 0x58AFF91f5b48245Bd83deeB2C7d31875f68b3f0D.

 ### Do you offer a bug bounty?